FireChickenProductivity/TalonVoiceCodingSupplement/features/common_data_structures/README.md

 This offers support for dictating common data structure operations in various languages with a common grammar to prevent needing to memorize these details.

 # Stability
-The grammar and implementation are currently not stable and may be revised in response to user feedback.
+This is a draft, so the grammar and implementation are not stable and may be revised in response to user feedback.

 # Dependencies
 The following community actions: